 Perioral dermatitis sucks.
 There, I said it, and now we are all in agreement.
 I have had dermatitis for twelve years.
 Before you panic, let me be clear: for the last ten of those years, I've been symptom-free.
 After trying everything from apple cider vinegar to yogurt to antibiotics, I took matters into my own hands and formulated products myself.
 Combined with simple lifestyle modifications, these products have helped my skin recover from perioral dermatitis, and after a decade in business, our products have now helped many thousands of faces like mine.
 I still use Black Clay Facial Soap and Purely Simple Face Cream every single day, and I still follow all the lifestyle recommendations—if I don't, my symptoms will start to reappear.

-Here's a medical summary of the condition, and my (many) recommendations, from products to habits to laundry detergent.
+Here's a medical summary of the condition, and my recommendations for getting started on your healing journey.
 This plan works best if you read it carefully, follow it very closely, and give your perioral dermatitis enough time to heal for the long term.